Weighted Cycles on Weaves: Weighted Cycles and Their Merodromies

 \end{defn}

+\begin{rmk} Note that in these homotopy moves, trivial homotopy is set to $1$ instead of $0$; this is because we are treating the weighted cycles multiplicatively instead of additively.
+This is particularly needed to make sense of the sign in homotopy move (3).
+Also, please note that there is no ambiguity in the sign factor in homotopy move (3) since $\inprod{\alpha_i^\vee}{s_i.\mu}=\inprod{s_i.\alpha_i^\vee}{\mu}=-\inprod{\alpha_i^\vee}{\mu}$. \end{rmk}

-\begin{defn} A \emph{weighted (relative) cycle} on a weave $\ww$ is a collection of non-intersecting weighted chains with endpoints that are one of the two cases below: \begin{itemize} \item on the boundary of the disk away from the boundary base points; \item a generic interior point of the disk that is incident to more than one weighted chain, and up to some homotopy moves (2), the interior point is a sink for all incident weighted chains such that the sum of the nearby weights is $0$.
-We call this the \emph{balancing condition} on the interior endpoint (Figure \ref{fig: interior endpoint}). \end{itemize} A weighted cycle is called an \emph{weighted absolute cycle} if the weighted cycle class has a representative with no endpoints on the boundary of the disk. \end{defn}
+\begin{defn} A \emph{weighted (relative) cycle} on a weave $\ww$ is a collection of non-intersecting weighted chains with endpoints that are one of the two cases below: \begin{itemize} \item on the boundary of the disk away from the boundary base points; \item a generic interior point of the disk such that, after possibly reversing orientations (homotopy move (1)) to make it a sink for all incident weighted chains, the sum of all nearby weights is $0$.
+We call this the \emph{balancing condition} on the interior endpoint (Figure \ref{fig: interior endpoint}). \end{itemize} A weighted cycle is called a \emph{weighted absolute cycle} if the weighted cycle homotopy class has a representative with no endpoints on the boundary of the disk. \end{defn}

 Recall that the boundary of the disk is decorated with base points, which cut the boundary of the disk into boundary intervals.
 In addition to path homotopies, we also allow \begin{enumerate} \item[(7)] homotopies that move boundary endpoints of weighted cycles along boundary intervals. \end{enumerate} We also add the following additional homotopy moves for interior endpoints of weighted chains. \begin{enumerate} \item[(8)] Adding/removing an interior endpoint. \item[(9)] Pushing an interior endpoint off the boundary of the disk. \item[(10)] Expand/contract adjacent interior endpoints. \item[(11)] Split/combine weighted chains between interior endpoints. \item[(12)] Moving an interior endpoint of weighted chains through a weave edge.